CarlossShi/tsp-meta-heuristic/README.md

 Test data *dj38.txt* can be found in [Djibouti - 38 Cities](http://www.math.uwaterloo.ca/tsp/world/countries.html#DJ).

-Get optimal tour length from better tsp solver, e.g. [Gurobi](https://www.gurobi.com/documentation/9.1/examples/tsp_py.html), and replace **opt_cost** in *main.py* with that result so that we can calculate the optimal gap.
+Get optimal tour length from better tsp solver, e.g. [Gurobi](https://www.gurobi.com/documentation/9.1/examples/tsp_py.html), and replace **opt_cost** in *main.py* with that result so that we can calculate the optimality gap.

 Change **method** to either 'ts',  'ga' or 'sa' in *main.py*.
 Run the code.